Abbie5/emi-ores/README.md

 Owing to the fact that this mod gathers its data from data pack configured/placed features, modded ores should display correctly without additional configuration in the vast majority of cases.

-I currently consider this mod to be in an **ALPHA** state.
-It is still in the early stages of development and is subject to change.
-If you find any bugs or have a suggestion on how the mod should function, please open a ticket on the [issue tracker](https://github.com/Abbie5/emi-ores/issues).

 ## Screenshots

 ![ore_diamond](https://github.com/Abbie5/emi-ores/assets/43531981/3315b2ad-077c-417b-ba07-fcf0c8654b0c)